cakephp/docs/en/appendices/2-1-migration-guide.rst

   input elements.
 - The ``hiddenField`` option with checkbox inputs can now be set to a specific value such as 'N' rather than just 0.
+- The ``for`` attribute for date + time inputs now reflects the first generated input.
+This may result in the for attribute changing for generated datetime inputs.

 Testing
 =======